Bimal Patel (architect)

+Bimal Hasmukh Patel (born 31 August 1961) is an Indian architect, urban planner, and academic, based in Ahmedabad, India.
+With a career spanning over 35 years, he has made significant contributions to the fields of architecture, urban design, and urban planning through professional practice, academic leadership, and research in India.
+He served as the President of CEPT University, Ahmedabad, from July 2012 to January 2024, where he played a pivotal role in shaping architectural and planning education in India.

+He is the Principal Architect and Managing Director of HCP Design, Planning and Management Pvt.
+Ltd., a multidisciplinary design, planning, and project management firm known for its work on major urban and institutional projects across India.

+He is also the founder of the Environmental Planning Collaborative (EPC), a non-profit organization engaged in urban planning research and advocacy, with a focus on sustainable and inclusive urban development.

-Patel’s practice has focused on transforming urban design and planning practice to make them more effective in improving Indian cities.
-His research interests are in Land Use Planning, Real Estate Markets, Building Regulations, Land Management and Urban Planning History.
-He received the Padma Shri Award for his contributions in the fields of Architecture and Planning in 2019.
+His research is focused on Land Use Planning, Real Estate Markets, Building Regulations, Land Management and Urban Planning History.
+He received the Padma Shri award for his contributions in the fields of Architecture and Planning in 2019.

 Early life and education

 Bimal Patel lives and practices architecture and city planning in Ahmedabad, India.

-He was educated at St. Xavier's High School, Loyola Hall, Ahmedabad.
-Later he studied at the School of Architecture, Center for Environmental Planning and Technology, CEPT, from 1978 to 1984.
+He was educated at the St. Xavier's High School, Loyola Hall, Ahmedabad.
+Later he studied at School of Architecture, Center for Environmental Planning and Technology, CEPT, from 1978 to 1984.
 In 1981, he apprenticed with Frei Otto at the Institute for Lightweight Structures, Stuttgart, Germany.

 After receiving his first professional degree in architecture from CEPT in 1984 and a year of work in Ahmedabad, Patel moved to Berkeley to study at the College of Environmental Design, CED.
 He graduated with M.Arch. and M.C.P. degrees in 1988 and a Ph.D. from the Department of City and Regional Planning in 1995.
 He worked closely with Prof. Allan Jacobs, Prof. Donlyn Lyndon, Prof. Manuel Castells and Prof. Mike Teitz at the CED and Prof. Richard Walker of the Geography Department.
 UC Berkeley and the openness of CED provided him with the opportunity and freedom for intellectual exploration beyond the confines of Architecture and City Planning.